spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/create-manage-nutanix-cluster.md

 tags: ["data center", "nutanix"]
 ---

 Palette supports creating and managing Kubernetes clusters deployed to a Nutanix infrastructure.
-This section guides you in creating a Kubernetes cluster in a custom Nutanix cloud managed by Palette.
+This section guides you in creating a Kubernetes cluster in a Nutanix cloud managed by Palette.

 ## Prerequisites